awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateDatasetImportJob.md

 Creates a job that imports training data from your data source \(an Amazon S3 bucket\) to an Amazon Personalize dataset\.
 To allow Amazon Personalize to import the training data, you must specify an IAM service role that has permission to read from the data source, as Amazon Personalize makes a copy of your data and processes it internally\.
 For information on granting access to your Amazon S3 bucket, see [Giving Amazon Personalize Access to Amazon S3 Resources](https://docs.aws.amazon.com/personalize/latest/dg/granting-personalize-s3-access.html)\.

 **Important**
-The dataset import job replaces any existing data in the dataset that you imported in bulk\.
+By default, a dataset import job replaces any existing data in the dataset that you imported in bulk\.
+To add new records without replacing existing data, specify INCREMENTAL for the import mode in the CreateDatasetImportJob operation\.

  **Status**